gbmhunter/blog/content/electronics/circuit-design/transmission-lines/striplines/index.md

 Edge-coupled striplines are differential transmission striplines where both **tracks lay on the same plane**, i.e. are both on the same internal PCB copper layer.
 This is as opposed to a _broad-side coupled stripline_ in where the tracks are ontop of each other.

-{{< img src="edge-coupled-stripline-impedance-controlled-routing-diagram-with-dimensions.png" width="827px" caption="A cross-sectional diagram of a edge-coupled stripline, showing the common names for the dimensions."  >}}
+{{% figure src="edge-coupled-stripline-impedance-controlled-routing-diagram-with-dimensions.png" width="827px" caption="A cross-sectional diagram of a edge-coupled stripline, showing the common names for the dimensions."  %}}

 Because they only involve three layers (broad-side coupled involves 4 copper layers), edge-coupled striplines are **easier to route in low-layer boards** (4-8), while still adhering to good EMI practices and maintaining high copper utilisation.